-Working with Feeding America, The Urban Institute has prepared two reports on the impact of emergency food assistance and federal nutrition programs in the lives of low-income Hispanic children, based on analysis of Hunger in America 2010 data.
+In 2010, working with Feeding America, The Urban Institute prepared two reports on the impact of emergency food assistance and federal nutrition programs in the lives of low-income Hispanic children, based on analysis of Hunger in America 2010 data.
 The report was sponsored by the ConAgra Foods Foundation.

 According to the first report, Emergency Food Assistance Helps Many Low-Income Hispanic Children [PDF], the Feeding America network is serving nearly one in every three Hispanic children in the United States each year.